Giving and Replenishing for the Sensitive Soul

 Ever see a body builder with over-defined, huge upper body and teeny tiny bird legs?
 We must face that we have accidentally built giant giving muscles and neglected our receiving muscles.
 We’ve also created subconscious contracts within relationships that define the agreement between the 2 parties as ‘I am the giver, you receiver.
 We have more comfort and confidence in our giving muscles.
 Receiving muscles may even be atrophied.
 We must work to balance.
 We must rewrite these contracts as reasonable, fair, and equitable.

 I challenge you to make these unconscious contracts you have been living by, conscious.
 I challenge you to make it part of your self care to practice receiving from others and giving to yourself.
 Others will be confused, even angry—they don’t know about the contracts consciously and expect you to give til you drop because you taught them that.
 It is ok to foster reciprocity.
 It’s ok for people to be uncomfortable—all growth is.
-Give permission to nurture your own wise owl within, today.
+Give permission to nurture your own sensitive soul today.